SoftwareEngineeringToolDemos/ICSE-2013-JITTAC/build-vm/README.md

 -----
 This build-vm folder contains following things:
 - __README.md__ file
-- __Vagrantfile__  This script will create and configure the VM with OpenJdk7.
+- __Vagrantfile__  This script will create and configure the VM with OpenJdk7 and Eclipse Indigo with JITTAC plugin and dependencies already installed.

 Steps to create a VM using this build